Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ![](/Images/Loft1.png)
-## If you like what I do and want to support me and this project, consider becoming a Github Sponsor!
+## If you like what I do and want to support me and this project(as this takes a LOT of my time), consider becoming a Github Sponsor!
 Notes:</br>
 Currently working on:
 <ul>